kanaria69/Mainecoco/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Sore throats are a pain in the neck!